le27/L-Elliott/_pages/questions.md

 Answer: No. This was first shown [here](https://arxiv.org/pdf/2302.08988).
 Moreover the countable semigroup can even be chosen to be commutative, Clifford and locally compact.

-([source](https://arxiv.org/pdf/2203.11577)) Is there an ω-categorical relational structure $A$ such that the topology of pointwise conver- gence on $\text{End}(A)$ is strictly finer than the Zariski topology?
+([source](https://arxiv.org/pdf/2203.11577)) Is there an ω-categorical relational structure $A$ such that the topology of pointwise convergence on $\text{End}(A)$ is strictly finer than the Zariski topology?

 Answer: Yes.
 This was first answered [here](https://arxiv.org/pdf/2308.09466#page=8.42).
-The structure can even be chosed to be homogeneous in a finite language.
+The structure can even be chosen to be homogeneous in a finite language.

 ([source](https://arxiv.org/pdf/2303.16044))